Albums and Singles

 Hartsoe honed his musical skills fronting London Down, one of the San Francisco Bay Area’s popular indie rock bands of the late 1980s and early ’90s.

 The quartet reunited in 2018 in Nashville to record the 13-song indie album, "Gnashville," which broke the top 100 on college radio that fall.
-The band released a pair of singles in early 2020 and a 13-song live album July 17.
+The band released a pair of singles in early 2020 and a 13-song live album in July 2020.